azkiflay/ansible/README.md

 <!-- Using Ansible (User and Group Mangement, Two-factor authentication over SSH, User security policy such as controlling user commands, Host-based Firewall Automation) -->

 # Terminology and Workflow
+Ansible terms and workflow are summarized in this seciton.
 * **Control node**: a Linux/Unix machine where Ansible has been installed.
 It is possible to have more than one control nodes.
 A Windows machine cannot be a control node.
 * **Managed nodes (hosts)**: Network devices or servers managed by Ansible.
 Managed hosts do not have have Ansible installed on them.
 * **Inventory**: a file that contains a list/group of hosts that an Ansible control node works with.
 Inventory file is created at the control node, specifying details of managed hosts such as IP addresses or domain names.
 Host information in an inventory file can be organized in groups and subgroups.
 An inventory file is a text file that is usually created with an **.ini**, **.yml** extension, or no extension.